Faith-Chepkoech/Faith-Chepkoech/README.md

 ### About Me:

 <p align="center">
-  Hi, I’m Faith Chepkoech, a passionate Full Stack Web Developer from Kiambu, Kenya.
-I specialize in building dynamic, responsive web applications that deliver exceptional user experiences
+ ### About Me:
+- 💻 Full Stack Web Developer
+- 📚 Mastering JavaScript and diving into Network Engineering
+- 🌍 Based in Kiambu, Kenya
   <br>
   <br>